Keith McKnight

 Software Engineer and Manager

-I’m an Software Engineering leader with a passion for developing sensible systems with healthy bones and building products that delight.
-I especially enjoy the space between design and engineering where the vision is made real.
+I’m a software engineering leader with a passion for developing sensible systems with healthy bones and building products that delight.

 Work Experience